MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 # Dynamics 365 Data Integration

 The Dynamics 365 Data Integration feature enables the flow of data between Dynamics 365 for Sales, Dynamics 365 for Operations, and other products through Common Data Service.
-This feature enables a basic flow of accounts and other entity data to enable a prospect-to-cash scenario.
-This document describes the capabilities, usage guidelines, and current limitations of the Data Integration feature.

-The Microsoft Dynamics 365 Data Integration feature is available to customers who have Dynamics 365 for Finance and Operations.
-It enables the flow of data between Microsoft Dynamics products through Common Data Service (CDS).
 For example, customer information in Microsoft Dynamics 365 for Sales can flow to Microsoft Dynamics 365 for Operations.
-Users don’t have to manually move the data or use a third-party data integration tool.
+You don’t have to manually move the data or use a third-party data integration tool.
+This document describes the capabilities, usage guidelines, and current limitations of the Data Integration feature, particulary with respect to the prospect-to-cash scenario.

+> [!NOTE]
+> The Data Integration feature is available to customers who have Dynamics 365 for Finance and Operations.

 # Concepts